hraberg/enumerable/README.markdown

 The first pass starts by looking for any static fields marked with the *@LambdaParameter* annotation.
 Once it sees access to one, *s* in this case, it will start moving the code into a new *Fn1* (or *Fn2*) implementation.
 A block ends with a call to a static method marked with *@NewLambda*: *fn*.
 (Remember when reading the code that all arguments are (obviously) evaluated before the method call, so *s* is accessed first, and *fn* called last.)

-The first pass also keeps track of any local varible that is accessed from within a block, so that it can be wrapped in an array when initialized.
+The first pass also keeps track of any local variable that is accessed from within a block, so that it can be wrapped in an array when initialized.
 This allows the block to properly close over local variables.

 The Enumerable methods themselves are implemented using plain old Java.
 You can call them using normal anonymous inner classes (as seen in the beginning of this document).